noah-potter/ReactUnityStressTest/README.md

 ### Previous test

-`pyramid.webm` is another example of a previous test I was running that shows the initial squares not rendering.
+`/pyramid.webm` is another example of a previous test I was running that shows the initial squares not rendering.
 I figured the grid shows it better.